-Within the Texas Package, the Trip Generation Program (TripCAL5) is used to generate person trip ends for the El Paso travel demand model.
-The Destino Model uses TxDOT's Texas Spatially Disaggregate Trip Distribution Model (Atomistic Model) (ATOM2) trip distribution program to distribute the productions and attractions calculated by the trip generation program.
-The Destino Model includes as well a Logit-based mode choice procedure which converts person-trips into vehicle-trips (drive alone, share ride 2 and 3+), as well as transit, pedestrian, and bicycle trips.
-All of these trips are provided for four time-of-day periods: AM Peak, PM Peak, mid-day and nighttime.
+Within the Texas Package, the TripCAL5 trip generation software is used to generate person trip ends for the El Paso travel demand model.
+The Destino Model uses TxDOT's ATOM2 trip distribution program to distribute the productions and attractions calculated by the trip generation program.
+The Destino Model includes as well a Logit-based mode choice procedure which converts persontrips into vehicle-trips (drive alone, share ride 2 and 3+), as well as transit, pedestrian, and bicycle trips.
+All of these trips are provided for four time-of-day periods: AM Peak, PM Peak, mid-day and night-time.